MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-known-issues.md

 **Applies to: MicrosoftML package > Ensembling**

-Certain machine learning transforms that don’t implement the `IRowToRowMapper` interface will fail during Ensembling.
-Examples include `getSentiment()` and `featurizeImage()`.
+Certain machine learning transforms that don’t implement the **IRowToRowMapper** interface will fail during Ensembling.
+Examples include getSentiment() and featurizeImage().

-To work around this error, you can pre-featurize data using `rxFeaturize()`.
+To work around this error, you can pre-featurize data using rxFeaturize().
 The only other alternative is to avoid mixing Ensembling with transforms that produce this error.
 Finally, you could also wait until the issue is fixed in the next release.

-## Issue 3: The rxExecBy() function terminates unexpectedly if NA values do not have a factor level
+## Issue 3: rxExecBy() terminates unexpectedly if NA values do not have a factor level

 **Applies to: RevoScaleR package > rxExecBy function**